 Actually, accounting programs will test your resolve.
 You will hate certain classes (probably tax).
 You will hate certain teachers (probably Intermediate I).
 You will ask to yourself, on more than one occasion, “Jesus, what did I get myself into?”
 All of these things are perfectly normal.

-One final thing to consider in your “Accounting Is My Plan B career” quest, is that if you’re interested in starting at a Big 4 firm, then you’ll want to be sure that those firms recruit at your school of choice.
+One final thing to consider in your “Accounting Is My Plan B career” quest is that if you’re interested in starting at a Big 4 firm, then you’ll want to be sure that those firms recruit at your school of choice.
 They do not visit every campus so check with the professors at your prospective school to find out if the Big 4 recruit there.
 And if they do, check with your professors about campus events like Meet the Firms which is, as its name describes, an opportunity for the firms to meet you, for you to meet the firms, and for many handshakes to be exchanged in the process.
 These handshakes will come in handy (heh) later when it comes time for you to choose which firm you are going to bless with your wide-eyed, eager presence.

 “Uh, yeah.
 What’s a Big 4 firm?”